Our products

 Are Norwegian and Icelandic cod the same species?

 Yes, both are Gadus morhua (Atlantic cod).
-The difference is not genetic but environmental: water temperature, available food, and growth rate produce distinct results in the flesh.
+The difference is not genetic but environmental: water temperature, available food, and growth rate produce different results in the flesh.

-Because it grows in colder waters (2-6°C compared to 4-10°C).
-The cold slows down the fish's metabolism, which takes longer to grow.
+Because it grows in colder waters (2-6°C vs. 4-10°C).
+The cold slows down the fish's metabolism, causing it to grow more slowly.
 This produces more compact and dense muscle fibers, less water between the fibers, and a firmer, more gelatinous texture.

 Can I distinguish the origin of cod by its appearance?

 At first glance, it is difficult for a non-expert consumer.
 The clues are in the firmness to the touch (Icelandic feels more solid), the thickness of the flakes, and, above all, the origin label.
-In a reputable cod shop, the professional will indicate the origin.
+In a trusted fishmonger, the professional will tell you the origin.
 Be wary if they cannot tell you where it comes from.

 Is Icelandic cod sustainable?

 Very sustainable.
-Iceland implemented the individual transferable quota (ITQ) system in the 1980s and is a world leader in fisheries management.
-Icelandic cod populations are at healthy levels, and every catch is traceable from the vessel to the point of sale.
+Iceland implemented the individual transferable quota (ITQ) system in the 1980s and is a global leader in fisheries management.
+Icelandic cod stocks are at healthy levels, and every catch is traceable from boat to point of sale.

 Is it worth paying more for Icelandic cod?

-If you cook cod frequently or want to make recipes where cod is the protagonist (pil pil, confit, brandade), yes.
-The difference in texture and flavor is noticeable on the plate.
-For recipes where cod is heavily accompanied (stews, battered dishes), the difference is less perceptible.
+If you cook cod frequently or want to make recipes where cod is the star (pil pil, confit, brandada), yes.
+The difference in texture and flavor is noticeable in the dish.
+For recipes where cod is heavily accompanied (rich stews, battered dishes), the difference is less perceptible.

 Experience the difference of Icelandic cod

-At Bacalalo, we work exclusively with Icelandic cod: loins, cheeks, flakes, and premium cuts selected for their texture, flavor, and origin.
-From our workshop at Mercat del Ninot in Barcelona, we ship throughout Spain with guaranteed cold chain.
+At Bacalalo, we work exclusively with cod from Iceland: loins, collars, flakes, and premium cuts selected for their texture, flavor, and origin.
+From our workshop in Mercat del Ninot in Barcelona, we ship throughout Spain with guaranteed cold chain.

 Discover Icelandic cod